 - There may be additional research tools in the Clinical Translational Science Institute-Children’s National, a partnership with GW.

 MS1: Consider winning a fellowship to support your summer research!

-• There are numerous fellowships available to support medical students in summer research (see Medical Student Fellowships and explore the Opportunities Database).
+- There are numerous external fellowships available to support medical students in summer research (see Medical Student Fellowships and explore the Opportunities Database).
 Most fellowship applications are due in the Spring.

 MS1 and MS2: Lecture/Workshop Series.
-Students are required to attend the majority of the lecture/workshop series within their area of Scholarly Concentration during their first and second years of medical school
+Students are required to attend the majority of the lecture/workshop series within their scholarly concentration area during their first and second years of medical school.

-- Lectures often take place once a month.
+- Lectures typically take place once a month.
 Remember to sign in.

 MS3/4: Scholarly Concentration Elective.
-Scholarly Concentration participants must complete a 4-6 week elective in the fourth year related to their chosen concentration.
+Scholarly concentration participants must complete a 4-6 week elective in the third and/or fourth year related to their chosen concentration.
 This might include continued or new mentored research, or completion of a related course.